 Despite being an online bank, Ally’s deposits are fully insured by the FDIC.
 There are no monthly maintenance fees or opening deposit requirement.
 However, there are a few fees for returned deposits, overdraft items, and excessive transactions.

 Because Ally is an online-only establishment, there are no physical establishments.
 This means you can’t deposit cash directly or talk to a representative in person.
 Amongst the other disadvantages are a foreign transaction fee of 1% of the transaction and a low interest rate.
-For anyone with a balance below $15,000 the APY is just 0.10% and otherwise, it’s 0.50%, which is still lower than others.
+Balances of $15,000 and above earn the highest rates, though Ally’s rates are still lower than others.

 - No monthly fees